-December 2019 Credit Agreement Interest and Fees
+Interest and Fees

-Borrowings under the Credit Agreement bear interest at a rate equal to, at Playtika's option, either (a) LIBOR determined by reference to the cost of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs, subject to a floor of (i) in the case of the Term Loan, 1.0% and (ii) in the case of the Revolving Credit Facility, 0.0% or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate as determined by the Administrative Agent and (iii) the one-month adjusted LIBOR rate plus 1.00%, in each case plus an applicable margin.

-Such applicable margin shall be (a) with respect to the Term Loan, 6.00% per annum in the case of any LIBOR loan or 5.00% per annum in the case of any base rate loan and (b) in the case of the Revolving Credit Facility, 3.25% per annum in the case of any LIBOR loan and 2.25% per annum in the case of any base rate loan, subject in the case of the Revolving Credit Facility to two 0.25% step-downs based on Playtika's senior secured net leverage ratio.
+Borrowings under the Credit Agreement bear interest at a rate equal to, at the Company's option, either (a) LIBOR determined by reference to the cost of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs, subject to a floor of 0% or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate as determined by the administrative agent and (iii) the one-month adjusted LIBOR rate plus 1.00%, in each case plus an applicable margin.
+Such applicable margin is (x) with respect to the New Term Loan, 2.75% per annum in the case of any LIBOR loan or 1.75% per annum in the case of any base rate loan, subject to one 0.25% step-down based on the Company's credit ratings and (y) in the case of the Revolving Credit Facility, a range from 2.25% to 3.00% per annum in the case of any LIBOR loan and a range from 1.25% to 2.00% per annum in the case of any base rate loan, based on the Company's net senior secured leverage ratio.

-In addition, on a quarterly basis, Playtika is required to pay each lender under the Revolving Credit Facility a commitment fee in respect of any unused commitments under the Revolving Credit Facility in the amount of 0.50% of the principal amount of the daily unused commitments of such lender, subject to step-downs to 0.375% and 0.25% based upon Playtika's senior secured leverage ratio.
-Playtika is also required to pay customary agency fees as well as letter of credit participation fees on outstanding letters of credit.
+In addition, on a quarterly basis, the Company is required to pay each lender under the Revolving Credit Facility a commitment fee in respect of any unused commitments under the Revolving Credit Facility in the amount of 0.50% of the principal amount of the daily unused commitments of such lender, subject to step-downs to 0.375% and 0.25% based upon the Company's senior secured leverage ratio.
+The Company is also required to pay customary agency fees as well as letter of credit participation fees on outstanding letters of credit.

-The Credit Agreement permits voluntary prepayments and requires mandatory prepayments in certain events including among others, 75% (subject to three 25% step-downs based on the Company's senior secured net leverage ratio) of the Company's excess cash flow to the extent such amount exceeds \$10 million, certain net cash proceeds from non-ordinary asset sale transactions (subject to reinvestment rights, except in the case of certain material intellectual property and material games), and 100% of net proceeds of any issuance of debt (except for debt permitted to be incurred by the Credit Agreement).
+The Credit Agreement permits voluntary prepayments and requires mandatory prepayments in certain events including among others, 50% (subject to step-downs to 25% and 0% based upon the Company's net total secured leverage ratio) of the Company's excess cash flow to the extent such amount exceeds \$10 million, certain net cash proceeds from non-ordinary asset sale transactions (subject to reinvestment rights), and 100% of net proceeds of any issuance of debt (except for debt permitted to be incurred by the Credit Agreement).
+If the Company's total secured leverage ratio remains below 2.0 to 1.0, consistent with the ratio for the year ended December 31, 2021, the Company's required excess cash flow percentage for 2022 will step down to 0%.

-December 2019 Credit Agreement Collateral and Guarantors
+Collateral and Guarantors

-The borrowings under the Credit Agreement are guaranteed by certain material, wholly-owned restricted subsidiaries of Playtika that are incorporated under the laws of the United States, England and Wales and the State of Israel (subject to exceptions), and are secured by a pledge of substantially all of the existing and future property and assets of Playtika and the guarantors (subject to exceptions), including a pledge of the capital stock of the domestic subsidiaries held by Playtika and the domestic guarantors and 65% (or 100% in the case of certain of the guarantors) of the capital stock of the first-tier foreign subsidiaries held by Playtika and the domestic guarantors, in each case subject to exceptions.
+The borrowings under the Credit Agreement are guaranteed by certain material, wholly-owned restricted subsidiaries of the Company, and are secured by a pledge of substantially all of the existing and future property and assets of the Company and the guarantors (subject to exceptions), including a pledge of the capital stock of the domestic subsidiaries held by the Company and the domestic guarantors and 65% (or 100% in the case of certain of the guarantors) of the capital stock of the first-tier foreign subsidiaries held by the Company and the domestic guarantors, in each case subject to exceptions.